Thinking about Evolution & Economics and Some Notes on the Natural Selection of Ideas

 The Geneva and Hague conventions (International Humanitarian Law) were also updated in an attempt to consolidate the rules of war after Nazi war crimes.
 Freedom & democracy and human rights are two sides of the same coin, self determination for 'we the people' with universal access to opportunity and protection from inflicted harm.

-However, there was no remedy in law for Joe & Jane Sixpack, problems emerged –
+However, again, there was no remedy in law for Joe & Jane Sixpack, problems emerged –

 Nation States clung onto ‘sovereignty’ and a right to treat their citizens as they wish.
 National democracies did not deliver protection for minorities.
 Some states view the UDHR as ‘Western Law’ designed to benefit the few and not evolved law which protects the many.
 The UDHR was based on the sanctity of the individual not the sovereign state - Article 8 suggests individuals have a remedy in law against harms as wrongs inflicted in the name of the Nation State - Article 10 declares the independence of the Courts from other branches of government and the right of individual appeal.
 Furthermore international trade involves interdependent communities which stretch far beyond artificial Nation State borders, exposing differences in national laws.
 The UN constitutionally assumed that the UDHR could be the responsibility of Nation States who disagree.